D2KLab/ToModAPI/README.md

 ### Evaluation on tags for the model

-This API also provides the capabilities to compute the score based on the similarity between the topics (or words) extracted and the tags of the video. **NOTE: this is unique for videos and not chapters.** This uses pretrained word2vec to compute the average weighted similarities.
+This API also provides the capabilities to f=compute the score based on the similarity between the topics (or words) extracted and the tags of the video. **NOTE: this is unique for videos and not chapters.** This uses pretrained word2vec to compute the average weighted similarities.

 This is done using a **GET** request on: